 Establish now your promise to your servant.

-Enable me to turn to you my eyes
+Enable me to lift my eyes t'ward you

 E'en as I long for all your perfect rulings.